hue881/hue881.github.io/index.md

-This is the repository for Modern Chinese School A.I.
-Coding Program
+This is the repository for Hue's Modern Chinese School Materials